Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it installs a scheduled task for automatic server startup at user logon.
-It distinguishes from sibling tools like uninstall_startup and startup_status.
+The description clearly states the verb 'install' and resource 'scheduled task' with outcome 'starts automatically at user logon'.
+It distinguishes from sibling tools like uninstall_startup and startup_status by focusing on installation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.